gmatiass/api-vendas/README.md

 This software was created for study purposes only.

-### This project is 100% open source, feel free to contribute
+### This project is 100% open source, feel free to contribute.